sabari2018/PDL_2020-2021_GR5/INSTALL.md

 This will allow Maven to automatically import the missing libraries to properly run the project.
 Everything is now set and you are ready to run the program.

-*The following installation process if for IntelliJ :*
+*The following installation process is for IntelliJ :*

-Requierments :
+Requirements :
 - IntelliJ
 - Maven